mohamedfayez-7/Automating-a-Multi-Tier-Application-on-Linux-with-Ansible/README.md

 # Project: Automating a Multi-Tier Application on VMware with Ansible

 ## Objective
-Use Ansible to fully automate the deployment, configuration, and orchestration of a multi-tier application (e.g., LAMP stack) across multiple CentOS VMs (master node, node1, and node2) in a VMware environment.
+Using Ansible to fully automate the deployment, configuration, and orchestration of a multi-tier application (e.g., LAMP stack) across multiple CentOS VMs (master node, node1, and node2) in a VMware environment.

 ## Steps